 Thanks to its Caribbean community, Brixton has a long association with music, culture and excellent food.
-With huge draws such as Brixton market and the O2 Academy, this neighbourhood is a must for both first- and long-time visitors to London.
-Culture Trip has rounded up the best hotels in Brixton so that you don’t have to.
+With huge draws such as Brixton market and the O2 Academy, this neighbourhood is a must for both regular and new visitors to London.
+Pick your next place to stay with Culture Trip’s list of the best hotels near Brixton.

 Home to a large portion of London’s Caribbean community, the southeast district of Brixton is on the up.
 That’s what any South London local will tell you when you visit, whether you’re there to shop, eat, drink, catch a concert or simply hang out.
 To be fair, you won’t need to hear it from the horse’s mouth – just take one look at the busy high street when you emerge from the underground station and you’ll spot shops, bars, cafés and juxtapositions galore (think jerk chicken stalls next to on-trend restaurants and bustling new bars).
 A stay at one of these top-choice hotels will put you within minutes of this thriving area on the tube.

 The Victoria Line runs through the heart of the city, and Victoria Station itself is just four stops from Brixton.
 Sitting opposite the station is Z Hotel, the Victoria branch of a hotel chain that promises affordable luxury.
 The biggest treat of all arguably comes between 5–8pm every evening: a complimentary selection of cheese and wine that you can nibble and sip to your heart’s content.
 It’s also a great way to link up with fellow travellers before you head out for the night or bed down for a dreamy night’s sleep.